XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 What is the minimum deposit on Revolut?

-There is no minimum deposit required to open an account with Revolut in Canada.
-Users can fund their accounts with any amount, making the app accessible to a wide range of clients regardless of initial balance.
+There is no minimum deposit required to open a Revolut account.
+You can start using the app and its available financial services in Canada with any amount, making it accessible for a broad range of users.

 Does Revolut offer a welcome bonus?